top of page

 • Refrigerate in large mouth mason jars until ready to use or put in a stock pot and make bone broth soup.

-Use this as your base for soups!
+Use this as your base for soups or just drink as is!

 Tips to make soup